Want to learn the secrets to gaining true superhuman calisthenics strength?

 In order to get stronger, we must teach our nervous system the movement.

-The more familiar with the movement the nervous system is, the more muscle fibers it can activate.
+The more familiar with the movement the nervous system is, the more efficiently it will perform the movement.

 For that reason, we must repeat the movement many times.